Find Trade Colleges

 • Clean or service machinery to ensure operating efficiency, using water, gasoline, lubricants, or hand tools.

-Pesticide Applicators state the following job skills are important in their day-to-day work.
+When polled, Pesticide Applicators say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.